Obada111/competitive-programming/README.md

 Things I always check:

 - All weights are ≥ 0.
-If not, Dijkstra is invalid.citeturn9search12
+If not, Dijkstra is invalid.
 - `dist` uses `long long`.
 - I handle multiple edges and self-loops correctly.